-- 1. Non-Plan Providers.
+1. Non-Plan Providers.
 If Emergency Services are provided by Non-Plan Providers, all Medically Necessary professional services and Inpatient or Outpatient Hospital Services will be covered subject to the other terms of this EOC.
-The Member should, at the earliest time reasonably possible, notify his PCP. - 2.
-Payment.
-Benefits for Emergency or Urgently Needed Services received from Non-Plan Providers are limited to Allowable Expenses for care required before the Member can safely receive services from a PCP.

-- 3. Follow-Up Care.
-In order for benefits to be payable, the Member's PCP must provide follow-up care, unless authorized by the CO-OP's Care Management Program. - (b) Outside the CO-OP's Service Area.
+- 2. Payment.
+Benefits for Emergency or Urgently Needed Services received from Non-Plan Providers are limited to Allowable Expenses for care required before the Member can safely receive services from a Plan Provider. - 3.
+Follow-Up Care.
+In order for benefits to be payable, a Plan Provider must provide follow-up care, unless authorized by the CO-OP's Care Management Program. - (b) Outside the CO-OP's Service Area.
 Benefits for Covered Services received while outside the CO-OP's Service Area are limited to Emergency Services and Urgently Needed Services when care is required immediately and unexpectedly.